Bruno Koba

 The Cruelest Irony of Market Timing

-What's more, the median gap between one of the 10 worst days and one of the 10 best days in the market is just seven days.
-The best and worst days cluster together during volatile periods.
-So if you pull out to avoid the pain, you're almost certainly going to miss the recovery too.
+Seventy-six percent of the stock market's best days have occurred during a bear market or in the first two months of a new bull market.1 The days you most need to be invested are the days when everything looks the worst.
+The median gap between one of the 10 worst days and one of the 10 best days is just seven days — so if you pull out to avoid the pain, you're almost certainly going to miss the recovery too.

 What the Long View Actually Looks Like